District of Columbia

 - > Jul 31, 5:23 AM: More than a quarter of D.C.
 Public Schools have had at least three principals since August 2012, a pattern of upheaval that worries parents and teachers who say constant change in leadership can generate instability,

 - D.C. council member seeks ways to reduce student suspensions

 - > Jul 21, 7:09 AM: D.C.
-Council member David Grosso, chairman of the Education Committee, said he plans to introduce legislation to reduce student suspensions and ensure that schools are accurately tracking the number of students barred from class for
+Council member David Grosso, chairman of the Education Committee, said he plans to introduce legislation to reduce student suspensions and ensure that schools are accurately tracking the number of students barred from

 - Some D.C. high schools are reporting only a fraction of suspensions